SEO for the Very Small Business, Part 1

 Who will benefit the most from this post?

-This post will be more useful for a solopreneur (business of one person).
-It’s really difficult to distill my recommendations for all businesses who have existed ever.
-Thus, this is primarily the information that I have tested specifically with Maui businesses.
-Currently, all of my clients rank first in search engines for their desired keywords.
+This post will benefit a solopreneur (business of one person).
+It isn’t easy to distill my recommendations to all companies that have ever existed.
+Thus, this is primarily the information I have tested specifically with Maui businesses.
+All my clients rank first in search engines for their desired keywords.

 Should you start trying to build up SEO?